SpacewormSera/Google-chrome-Bluetooth-API-RGB-LED/readme.md

-Simple bluetooth beacon example using web bluetooth api.
+Bluetooth example using web bluetooth api.
-Made for ESP32 board

-TODO
-Add a RGB-LED PWM code to esp32 board and color picker to the web page
+With this application you can connect your ESP32 board to Google Chrome via Bluetooth and control the color of LED by using a color picker on the web page.

 Articles used: